Ghostlun/Swfit_ReusableComponents_UseCase_Keyword_Explanation/README.md

 Example
 <img src = "https://github.com/Ghostlun/Swfit_ReusableComponents_UseCase/blob/master/Example/CustromObject.png" />

 ## NSSecureCodings
 NSSecureCoding is protocol introduced in the IOS, NSSecureCoding extends the NSCoding protocol by adding the method supportSecureCodings By conforming to NSSecureCoding, a class declares that it handles encoding and decoding of instance of its in a way that guards against substitution attacks
-To save objects, we should use -decodeObjectOfClass:forKey: rather than -decodeObjectForKey:
+// To save objects, we should use -decodeObjectOfClass:forKey: rather than -decodeObjectForKey:

+## NSCodings
+NSCoding is the Objective-C way of archiving data and Codable is the Swift way.

 ## ContactHandler
 You can send mail, call, message by using this component